jwood/standup-timer/README.md

 ## Description
-Standup Timer is a simple, stand-up meeting stop watch that can be used to ensure your stand-up meeting finishes on time, and gives all the participants an equal share of time to state their progress.
+Standup Timer is an [Android](http://www.android.com) application that acts as a simple, stand-up meeting stop watch.
+It can be used to ensure your stand-up meeting finishes on time, and gives all the participants an equal share of time to state their progress.

 Standup Timer is free, open source, and available under the Apache V2 license.

 ## License
-Copyright 2009 John Wood
+Copyright 2010 John Wood

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.